-JUNIOR JAZZ BAND 8, 9, 10 (MMU--08JB2, MMU--09JB2, MMUJB-10--2)
+JUNIOR JAZZ BAND 8, 9, 10

+(MMU--08JB2, MMU--09JB2, MMUJB-10--2)

 Prerequisite: 1 year of band experience, or 1 year of private lessons or permission of the teacher.
-Student must also be registered in a concert band course.

 Junior Jazz Band is for students that have at least one year's playing experience in band or private lessons.
 Students don't need any experience in playing jazz music and may play a different instrument than what they play in concert band.
 Students are introduced to the following musical styles: jazz, rock, Latin: Brazilian/Afro-Cuban, funk and fusion.
-Students are introduced to the basics of iazz articulation styles, swing rhythms improvisation.
+Students are introduced to the basics of jazz styles, articulation swing rhythms and improvisation.
 Students will perform at school and district concerts, community events.